Muhammad in Islam: Opposition and persecution

-Social boycott

-Thus frustrated from all sides, the leaders of various Quraysh clans, in 617 CE, enacted a complete boycott of Banu Hashim family to mount pressure to lift its protection on Muhammad.
-The Hashemites were made to retire in a quarter of Abu Talib, and were cut off from outside activities.
-During this period, the Hashemites suffered from various scarcities, and Muhammad's preaching confined to only the pilgrimage season.
-The boycott ended after three years as it failed to serve its end.
-This incident was shortly followed by the death of Muhammad's uncle and protector Abu Talib and his wife Khadijah.
-This has largely been attributed to the plight to which the Hashemites were exposed during the boycott.

 Last years in Mecca

 The death of his uncle Abu Talib left Muhammad unprotected, and exposed him to some mischief of Quraysh, which he endured with great steadfastness.
 An uncle and a bitter enemy of Muhammad, Abu Lahab succeeded Abu Talib as clan chief, and soon withdrew the clan's protection from Muhammad.
 Around this time, Muhammad visited Ta'if, a city some sixty kilometers east of Mecca, to preach Islam, but met with severe hostility from its inhabitants who pelted him with stones causing bleeding.
 It is said that God sent angels of the mountain to Muhammad who asked Muhammad's permission to crush the people of Ta'if in between the mountains, but Muhammad said 'No'.
 At the pilgrimage season of 620, Muhammad met six men of Khazraj tribe from Yathrib (later named Medina), propounded to them the doctrines of Islam, and recited portions of Quran.
 Impressed by this, the six embraced Islam, and at the Pilgrimage of 621, five of them brought seven others with them.
 These twelve informed Muhammad of the beginning of gradual development of Islam in Medina, and took a formal pledge of allegiance at Muhammad's hand, promising to accept him as a prophet, to worship none but one God, and to renounce certain sins like theft, adultery, murder and the like.
 This is known as the "First Pledge of al-Aqaba".
-At their request, Muhammad sent with them Mus‘ab ibn 'Umair to teach them the instructions of Islam.
-Biographers have recorded the success of Mus'ab ibn 'Umair in preaching the message of Islam and bringing people under the umbrella of Islam in Medina.
+At their request, Muhammad sent with them Mus‘ab ibn 'Umair, who is said to successfully convince his audience to embrace Islam according to Muslim biographies.

 The next year, at the pilgrimage of June 622, a delegation of around 75 converted Muslims of Aws and Khazraj tribes from Yathrib came.
 They invited him to come to Medina as an arbitrator to reconcile the hostile tribes.
 This is known as the "Second Pledge of al-'Aqabah", and was a 'politico-religious' success that paved the way for his and his followers' emigration to Medina.
 Following the pledges, Muhammad ordered his followers to migrate to Yathrib in small groups, and within a short period, most of the Muslims of Mecca migrated there.